sermon: Does Doctrine Really Matter? (Part 11)

 John 1:17 For the law was given by Moses, but grace and truth came by Jesus Christ.

 If one researches in commentaries, one will find an almost invariable putting down of law—almost as if it is to blame for us sinning.
-Now listen to this quote from Adam Clarke's Commentary on this verse:
+Listen to this quote from Adam Clarke's Commentary on this verse:

 The law of Moses, however excellent in itself, was little in comparison of the Gospel: as it proceeded from the justice and holiness of God, and was intended to convict men of sin, that the way of the Gospel might be the better prepared, it was a law of rigour, condemnation, and death.